 Twitter is another good place to start.
 There are billions of tweets posted regularly.
 Though this can be good because you can tweet all day long without bothering people, it is very easy to get your tweets lost in the shuffle.
 However, if you want to get a quick following, Twitter is a great place to help get your business name out there.

-Quick tip: Don't pay for followers on Twitter.
+A quick tip: Don't pay for followers on Twitter.

 For those who like to make videos, YouTube can be a great site to focus your marketing strategy.
 Also, you can put your videos on other social media sites, making it more likely to be noticed.
 The more places that you share your video (and the better it is), the more likely it will be successful at bringing a lot of attention to your business.